clabat9/ADM-Group13-HW5/README.md

 	This script contains all the useful functions to get the proposed requests, deeply commented to have a clear view of the logic behind.

 2.  __`Data Hw5.rar`__:
-	This archive contains, just as an example if the reader wanna try the code without waiting too long, the rank and node rank for the input category 'English_cricketers'.
+	This archive contains, just as an example if the reader wanna try the code without waiting too long, the rank and node rank for the input category 'English_cricketers' as pickle files.

 ## `IPython Notebook: Homework5_final.ipynb `